maryash/maryash.github.io/135/syllabus_135.md

 • There will be three programming projects.
 By far, the main cause for an unsatisfactory final grade is falling behind on the projects.
 Exams are largely based on the programming projects.
 If you don’t do the projects, on time, you will almost certainly not pass the exams.

 QUESTIONS
 Ask many in lecture!
-Outside of lecture our 136 instructor is the first point of contact for any questions.
-Questions may also be asked on Piazza, office hours, or to your 136 instructor (especially for those needing hands-on assistance).
-The beginning of each 136 class is also devoted to answering questions.
-The department also offers tutoring (in the Tutoring Center).
+Outside of lecture go to the tutoring labs.
+The department hired additional tutors especially for students taking this course.
+Your CSCI 136 instructor is the first point of contact for any questions that a tutor cannot answer.
+The beginning of each 136 lab is also devoted to answering questions.

 THIS COURSE IS...
 • An introduction to software development, using the C++ programming language.
 Software development is a skill involving understanding the problem being modeled, as well as expressing a solution using a programming language.
 Thus, it has both conceptual and technical components.
-The successful student will be able to clearly and logically transform a problem, while being comfortable with C++ to express the transformed problem.
+A successful student will be able to clearly and logically transform a problem, while being comfortable with C++ to express the transformed problem.

 • A preparation for further courses in computer science.
 This course comprises the ABCs of computer science, and you’re not allowed to forget it anymore than you can forget the alphabet after kindergarten.
 Students who expect to take more advanced courses in computer science need to go beyond “understanding” the material presented in this course – they need to master it.

 • Time consuming, very, very time consuming.
 Any programming course takes up a lot of a student’s time.
 In addition to the time spent in class, most students will need to spend between 10 and 20 hours a week at a computer.
-That makes for a total of 15-25 hours a week.

-• Will require you to dedicate JUST FOR THIS COURSE 15-25 hours a week of sitting in front of a computer actually writing and debugging programs, no kidding!
+That makes for a total of 15-25 hours a week actually writing and debugging programs, no kidding!

 THIS COURSE IS NOT...
 • An introduction to computers in general.
-We will not cover: Linux, networks, databases, etc. This course teaches a specialized skill – programming – and only programming.
+We will not cover: operating systems, networks, databases, etc. This course teaches a specialized skill – programming – and only programming.
 You should already possess basic computer skills such as compiling simple computer programs, editing files, manipulating files, etc.

 • An overview of the C++ language.
 C++ is a huge language with a lot of highly technical details.
 We will cover the fundamentals of C++, but the focus is on designing algorithms and solving problems.

 • A good idea to take if you are working full time and taking a full course load, or, for any other reason(s) you don’t have a lot of free time to devote to CSCI 135.
-Although much of the material isn’t especially difficult, it usually requires many, many hours to master (see above).
+The course material requires many, many hours to master (see above).
 Be honest with yourself.
-Make sure this course is for you, – now – at this point in your academic life.
+Make sure this course is for you now at this point in your academic life.
 If you would like to discuss the time requirements further please feel free to come talk with me.

-Bulletin Board:
+MAIN COURSE PAGE (THIS WEB PAGE)
+You should check this page regularly, since **all** class materials will be gradually posted here.

+BLACKBOARD
-You should check the Blackboard ( http://bb.hunter.cuny.edu ) sites for both 135 and 136 regularly, since all class material will be posted there.
-We will use Piazza ( https://piazza.com/hunter.cuny/spring2018/csci13500/home ) for class discussion.
-Please make sure you have configured BlackBoard to use your preferred email address (your Hunter email address, by default), since you are responsible for any email I might send there.
+Make sure that you have configured BlackBoard to use your preferred email address (your Hunter email address, by default), since you are responsible for any email I might send there.
+You will also need to be able to connect to BlackBoard from some device (a phone, a tablet, or a laptop) during lectures: lecture quizzes will be administered through BlackBoard.

+GRADESCOPE
+You will submitt all labs and projects electronicaly through Gradescope.
+You will see your grades (including exam grades) on Gradescope as well.
+An invite email was sent to you before the first lecture.
+If you have not received it, ask your lab instructor to send you another one right away: you will neeed to email them your full name, EMPL ID, and a **good** email address.

-• I ask that all cell phones be put away in class. • All course material (including lectures, solutions, etc) is owned by me and protected by copyright.
-You may use material for yourself, but any other use (including posting on websites, whether free or not) is illegal without my express written permission.
+Other than during lecture quizzes I ask that all cell phones be put away in class.

-• We take academic honesty very seriously, and any violation results in an automatic F for the course along with sanctions in accordance with Hunter College procedure.
+We take academic honesty very seriously, and any violation results in an automatic F for the course along with sanctions in accordance with Hunter College procedure.

 • Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The College is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.